cromefire/fritzbox-cloudflare-dyndns/README.md

 ## Docker build

-_Note: A pre-built docker image is also available on this docker repository._
+_Note: A pre-built docker image is also available on this GitHub [repository](https://github.com/cromefire/fritzbox-cloudflare-dyndns/pkgs/container/fritzbox-cloudflare-dyndns)._

 More raw approach would be to build and run it yourself: